marq24/emacberry.com/gpslogger.md

   - <i class="fa-solid fa-share-nodes fa-fw"></i> [Sharing your activities with others when you feel comfortable to do so](./gpsl/docs/5100-share.html)

 One final remark: As you notice the list of functionalities is quite long.
 Since each function can also be adjusted to your personal preferences, the application settings list is really long and can look very complex for the start.
+There are **over 400 different settings** you can adjust.
 The GPSLogger Manual will guide you through the different settings sections that can be adjusted for a specific feature.

 # Download
 ## via Google Play